As I listen to the rain that is falling in the holler, I am reminded that God’s love is as gentle and refreshing as the rain.

 You might be scared.
 Maybe you’ll cry for different reasons.
 Perhaps you will be outside attempting to pick up the shambles.

-True repentance and reverence for the LORD comes with a gentle rain fall of God’s love and a nudging from the Holy Spirit.
-A person is more likely to accept their a sinner in need of a Savior if it’s gentle and pure of love.
+True repentance and reverence for the LORD comes with a gentle rainfall of God’s love and a nudging from the Holy Spirit.
+A person is more likely to accept they are a sinner in need of a Savior if it’s gentle and pure of love.

 The more we run, the harder the rain falls.
 The more reckless the love of God becomes and His nudges are harder.
 The stronger the storm and the aftermath will be more devastating.

 When the storm comes, you will seek shelter.
-Maybe you will want to continuing running through the destruction and in the direction of the heavy winds and strong winds.
+Maybe you will want to continue running through the destruction and in the direction of the heavy winds and strong winds.